voy/bbnotify/README.rst

 Using a configuration file
 --------------------------
-You can save some of your options in the file ~/.bbnotifyrc in the form
+You can save some of your options in the file ~/.bbnotifyrc in the form:

 ::